 Do bees flap or vibrate their wings?

-Bees use a combination of vibrating and rotating to move their wings at extreme speeds.
+Bees combine vibrating and rotating techniques to move their wings at extreme speeds.

 Can a bee fly with one wing damaged?

-Although bees have 4 wings, the pair on each side work together as a team, forming one larger blade.
-If a bee loses the use of a wing, it will usually keep trying to do its job by walking but will eventually die.
+Although bees have four wings, the pair on each side work together as a team, forming one larger blade.
+If a bee loses the use of a wing, it continues to do its job by walking but will eventually die.

 Can bees fly in bad weather?

-Modern technology has allowed researchers to study bee flight in previously impossible ways.
-Their unique wing structure allows them to be unhooked along with a rotating flapping motion is what gets the bee off the ground.
+Modern technology has allowed researchers to study bee flight with incredible clarity.
+A unique wing structure that unhooks along with a rotating flapping motion allows the honey bee to fly.

-If you’d like to learn more about bees then you should check out our beginner’s guide to bee anatomy.
-You’ll discover loads more interesting stuff about how the honey bee operates.
+If you’d like to learn more about bees, check out our beginner’s guide to bee anatomy.
+You’ll gain more insight into the parts of a honey bee.